-- (c) Waste organic material, such as uprooted stumps cull logs, accumulations of limbs and branches, or unmerchantable trees, shall not be buried in landing fills.
-Wood debris or cull logs and chunks may be placed and stabilized at the toe of landing fills to restrain excavated soil from moving downslope. - (d) Constructed landings shall be the minimum in width, size, and number consistent with the yarding and loading system to be used.
-Landings shall be no larger than one-half acre (.202 ha) unless explained and justified in the THP. - (e) No landing construction shall occur under saturated soil condition. - (f) The following specifications shall be met upon completion of timber operations for the year or prior to October 15, whichever occurs first: - (1) Overhanging or unstable concentrations of slash, woody debris and soil along the downslope edge or face of the landings shall be removed or stabilized when they are located on slopes over 65% or on slopes over 50% within 100 ft. of a WLPZ. - (2) Any obstructed ditches and culverts shall be cleaned. - (3) Landings shall be sloped or ditched to prevent water from accumulating on the landings.
-Discharge points shall be located and designed to reduce erosion. - (4) Sidecast or fill material extending more than 20 feet in slope distance from the outside edge of the landing and which has access to a watercourse or lake shall be seeded, planted, mulched, removed or treated as specified in the THP to adequately reduce soil erosion. - (5) Sidecast or fill material extending across a watercourse shall be removed in accordance with standards for watercourse crossing removal set forth in 14 CCR 923.3 (d). - (g) On slopes greater than 35%, the organic layer of the soil shall substantially removed prior to fill placement. - (h) When landings are constructed after October 15 they shall be adequately drained concurrent with construction operations and shall meet the requirements of (f)(1) through (f)(4) of this subsection upon completion of operations at that landing. - (i) The RPF may propose and the Director may approve waiver of requirements in (f)(1) through (f)(4) of this subsection if the Director finds they are not necessary to minimize erosion or prevent damage to downstream beneficial uses.
+(c) Waste organic material, such as uprooted stumps cull logs, accumulations of limbs and branches, or unmerchantable trees, shall not be buried in landing fills.
+Wood debris or cull logs and chunks may be placed and stabilized at the toe of landing fills to restrain excavated soil from moving downslope.

+(d) Constructed landings shall be the minimum in width, size, and number consistent with the yarding and loading system to be used.
+Landings shall be no larger than one-half acre (.202 ha) unless explained and justified in the THP.

+(e) No landing construction shall occur under saturated soil conditions that may produce sediment in quantities sufficient to cause a visible increase in turbidity of downstream waters in receiving Class I, II, III or IV waters or that violate Water Quality Requirements.

+(f) The following specifications shall be met upon completion of timber operations for the year or prior to October 15, whichever occurs first:

+(1) Overhanging or unstable concentrations of slash, woody debris and soil along the downslope edge or face of the landings shall be removed or stabilized when they are located on slopes over 65% or on slopes over 50% within 100 ft. of a WLPZ.

+(2) Any obstructed ditches and culverts shall be cleaned.

+(3) Landings shall be sloped or ditched to prevent water from accumulating on the landings.
+Discharge points shall be located and designed to reduce erosion.

+(4) Sidecast or fill material extending more than 20 feet in slope distance from the outside edge of the landing and which has access to a watercourse or lake shall be seeded, planted, mulched, removed or treated as specified in the THP to adequately reduce soil erosion.

+(5) Sidecast or fill material extending across a watercourse shall be removed in accordance with standards for watercourse crossing removal set forth in 14 CCR 923.3 (d).

+(g) On slopes greater than 35%, the organic layer of the soil shall substantially removed prior to fill placement.

+(h) When landings are constructed after October 15 they shall be adequately drained concurrent with construction operations and shall meet the requirements of (f)(1) through (f)(4) of this subsection upon completion of operations at that landing.

+(i) The RPF may propose and the Director may approve waiver of requirements in (f)(1) through (f)(4) of this subsection if the Director finds they are not necessary to minimize erosion or prevent damage to downstream beneficial uses.
 The Director may also approve an exception to the October 15th date for treatment of slash and debris, including the practice of burning.